Metric type and Attribution

 - On September 24, your marketing team sends them an email with a coupon for some of the items in their cart.
 They apply the coupon, but visit several other sites to see if any other coupons are available.
 They find another through a display ad, then ultimately make a purchase for $50.

-Depending on your lookback window and attribution model, channels receive different credit.
-The following are some examples:
+Depending on your attribution model, container and channels receive different credit.
+See table below for examples:

 - 60% credit is given to display, for $30.